theislab/IMPA/README.md

 # Image Perturbation Autoencoder (IMPA)

+Official repository of the paper "Predicting cell morphological responses to perturbations using generative modeling".
+Find our manuscript [here](https://www.nature.com/articles/s41467-024-55707-8) on Nature Communications.

 **Image Perturbation Autoencoder** (IMPA) is a model designed for style transfer on images of cells treated with various perturbations.
 IMPA is a Generative Adversarial Network (GAN) based on an autoencoder model.
 Images of control cells are encoded into a high-dimensional latent space and decoded conditioned on a perturbation representation.
 The decoder's output is used to deceive a discriminator model into classifying the decoded cells as truly coming from the target perturbation.
 In this way, our approach allows us to predict how a control cell would look had it been perturbed by a given treatment.

 The perturbation can be designed as: